-It’s odd to think manipulation occuring in churches; especially not in any church I know.
-However we have to admit manipulation is every-where.
+It’s odd to think about manipulation occurring in churches; especially not in any church, I know.
+However, we have to admit manipulation happens every-where.
 It happens in homes, in workplaces, in business, media, politics and yes, even in churches.
-In this article I focus on how to identify manipulation when it occurs in church.
+In this article, I focus on how to identify manipulation when it occurs in the church.

 On another note, whenever there is a Simon or Jezebel in leadership, they will not take judging their behavior to kindly.
 They will use manipulative tools to disarm your discernment.
 They will respond as followed:

 Manipulators hold highly aggressive concealed internal motives.
-They’ve mastered the ability to make others around them feel emotionally, spiritaully, or financially dependent on them.
-In this state the victims often willfully offer personal and secretive information about themselves falling ignorately into the trap.
+They’ve mastered the ability to make others around them feel emotionally, spiritually, or financially dependent on them.
+In this state, the victims often willfully offer personal and secretive information about themselves falling ignorantly into the trap.
 The information gathered by the aggressor will be held and used to maintain leverage.
-You shoyld note the Manipulators primary goal is to find weaknesses; it could be financial, spiritual, mental, in health, as insecurity, or fear.
-Your weakness become leverage.
+You should note the Manipulators primary goal is to find weaknesses; it could be financial, spiritual, mental, in health, as insecurity, or fear.
+Your weakness becomes leverage.
 This process will seem natural and even completely secure.
 Nevertheless, it is not.

 Here are a few signs of unhealthy fellowships.

 Manipulators will not take advice from you.
-The relationship will always be one-sided; they want you to follow their leadership, not the other way around.
+The relationship will always be one-sided; they want you to follow and not the other way around.
 They will often compliment your thoughts by making them theirs.
 This is the only way they can actively move on anything that originated from you.

 If you are always approaching them with problems and guidance, you are where they want you.
 This may be hard to chew, however, only God should know your deepest secrets.
 Leadership and no one else should know everything about your marriage, finances, past life, or weakness.
 This is unhealthy.
 We have a responsibility to take those things to God.

 Manipulators have mastered the skill of suggesting.
 However, do not be deceived, it’s all premeditated.
 You cannot question the judgment of a manipulator without feeling stupid in the end.
-Neither can you think for yourself without your thoughts being judged by the manipulator.
+Neither can you think for yourself.
 They will always steer your mind to accomplish their motives for your life.
 They will call it a suggestion.

 If you find yourself, the victim of manipulation it is important to know that you deserve respect.
 The first order is acknowledgment.
 The shock of being involved in manipulation makes it hard to digest mentally.
 It is normal to feel anger, sadness, frustration, betrayal, misled, misrepresented, trapped, revenge, and confused.
 However, you will have to fight through all these emotions to find the will of God.
 You also have to find the answer to “YOUR” relationship with God.
 People are people, and they change.
 Nevertheless, God never changes; he wants us to toss all our problems on him, not on people.
 The moment we leave this principle, we are asking for unhealthy relationships.